 Figure 6.
 Comparing US coal capacity and retirements under Obama and Trump administrations.
 Data source: Global Energy Monitor, Jan 2021.

-In recognition of this accelerating transition, the Biden Administration has immediately prioritised the provision of finance for workers and coal communities to enable a Just Transition.
+In recognition of this accelerating coal transition, the Biden Administration has immediately prioritised the provision of finance for workers and coal communities to enable a Just Transition in USA.
 In parallel, key coal-state Senator and Chairman of the Senate Committee on Energy and Natural Resources Joe Manchin has co-sponsored two bills to rehabilitate lands damaged by abandoned mines and help diversify coal community economies.
 Senator Manchin also serves on the IEA’s Global Commission on People-Centred Clean Energy Transitions.

 Communicating and cooperating internationally

 Without this, it will be unable to show how it will deliver on its renewed commitment to the Paris Agreement and its NDC target of 50-52% emissions reductions by 2030.
 Nor will it have a credible foundation for its international diplomacy.
 This is recognised by Special Envoy John Kerry, who highlighted at the Ministerial on Climate Action that “Our words must be backed up by near-term action, including the transition away from unabated coal.”

 The new USA government has openly set out that it will encourage other countries to accelerate their own coal-to-clean transitions.
 Speaking ahead of President Biden’s Leaders’ summit, Secretary of State Antony Blinken stated that the US will use its diplomatic network to challenge countries that are still relying on coal or pursuing new coal investments.
 The US also announced restrictions on overseas fossil fuel financing, including coal finance through the US’s export credit agencies.